Computer Science courses for 2022

 - MEng Computer Science with Study Abroad

-Studying computing at Bristol gives you the skills and knowledge to influence and be part of this future development.
+Computer science is subject that combines fascinating intellectual challenges with practical problem-solving skills that are in demand.
+Studying computing at Bristol gives you the skills and knowledge to be an influential part of the future.

 Why study Computer Science at Bristol?

-At Bristol, you will learn from staff at the forefront of research and work on real-world projects with industry mentors in a department that emphasises rigour, practical application and innovation.
+At Bristol you will learn from staff at the forefront of research.
+You will work on real-world projects, with industry mentors, in a department that emphasises theoretical rigour, practical application and innovation.

-Project work is central: you will work in teams on real-world applications and focus on your own individual project in your final year.
+Project work is central; you will work in teams on real-world applications, focusing on your individual project in your final year.
 We work closely with industry, enabling you to gain knowledge from leading companies, work with industrial mentors and spend time with them on internships.

 We value enterprise and creativity and we give you opportunities to excel in a range of areas, from social enterprise projects to starting your own business.
-The department awards a number of industry-sponsored prizes each year to exceptional students.
+The department awards several industry-sponsored prizes each year to exceptional students.
 Each year several real-world, client-led products are developed and released by computer science students.

 What kind of student would this course suit?

 Our degree programmes are especially suited to creative and mathematical students with a strong interest in working in a fast moving, demanding and rewarding profession.
 You will have problem-solving skills and will enjoy learning the detail of how things work, as well as the innovation required to make them better.
 You will be hard working, enjoy a challenge and desire a varied degree with direct relevance to many areas of society.

 Our teaching methods include lectures, tutorials, laboratory classes, group work and online resources.
 Independent study is also expected, combining lecture notes with textbooks and other materials.
 You will be allocated a personal tutor who will support your progress and give you advice throughout your degree.
 Assessment is by exams, coursework and project work throughout each academic year.